molejar/arm-ide/README.md

-arm-ide
+ArmIDE
 =======

-Eclipse based IDE for ARM microcontrolers
+Eclipse based IDE for ARM micro-controllers

+This repository doesn't contain a complete IDE but only a bash script for its automatic build in your PC.